imyizhang/drl-cybergenetics/drl_cybergenetics/envs/README.md

 # envs

-'envs' is a custom simulation environment for 2 types of biological systems, CRNs and co-cultures
+`envs` is a custom simulation environment for 2 types of biological systems, CRNs and co-cultures